Alpine Swirl Cold Process Soaphttps://www.brambleberry.com/in-the-studio/projects/cold-process/alpine-swirl-cold-process-soap/PS000050.html

 The blue and white color palette complements crisp Alpine Frost Fragrance Oil perfectly.
-Soap colored with Ultramarine Blue Pigment, Neon Blue Raspberry Colorant, and titanium dioxide are poured into the mold with a drop swirl technique.
+Soap colored with Ultramarine Blue Pigment, Zippy Blue Pigment, and titanium dioxide are poured into the mold with a drop swirl technique.

 A Hanger Swirl Tool is used to create a more intricate design.
 The best part is you don’t have to be too careful with the design and each bar will look unique.